Page saved! You can go back to this later in your Diabetes and Me Close

 The system features an integrated algorithm, known as ‘SmartAdjust’ technology, which receives glucose values and trends every five minutes.

-Omnipod 5 can then predict what a person’s sugar levels will be 60 minutes later, and it automatically adjusts insulin doses or pauses insulin delivery based on a person’s blood sugar targets.
+Omnipod 5 can then predict what a person’s sugar levels will be 60 minutes later, and it automatically adjusts insulin doses or pauses insulin delivery based on a person’s blood glucose targets.
+This is designed to make diabetes management easier by making most insulin dosing decisions for someone, so they don’t have to.

 The system also comes with an activity feature which can be enabled to reduce insulin delivery during exercise.